 Class of 2017 Bios

 KAREN MURAKAMI grew up with the Japanese and JA communities in Wailuku, HI.
 She received her Bachelor of Science degree in Business Administration with an emphasis in Marketing from the University of Northern Colorado.
-Karen is currently the Operations Coordinator for Sakura Square LLC.
 She participated in the Mirai Generations Leadership Program in hopes to connect with and give back to the JA community in Denver.
 The program has enabled her to network with various JA organizations, hone her leadership skills and maintain and enhance her cultural ties.
 She feels that a strong bond exists within the local JA community which enables various organizations to support each other and further advance the missions of each group.
-In the future, Karen plans to be more active withinthe JA community by volunteering and engaging with various organizations to which she has been introduced through her participation in the leadership program.
+In the future, Karen plans to be more active within the JA community by volunteering and engaging with various organizations to which she has been introduced through her participation in the leadership program.

-AKEMI TSUTSUI grew up in Denver, Colorado and has practiced Shotokan Karate for more than twenty years.
+AKEMI TSUTSUI-KUNITAKE grew up in Denver, Colorado and has practiced Shotokan Karate for more than twenty years.
 This lifestyle instilled in her a great sense of duty to her ethnic community.
 As an extension of such, she received her BA in Ethnic Studies from the University of Colorado at Denver where her education focused on the Asian American and Japanese American experience.
-Akemi is currently a Youth Educator for the Asian Pacific Development Center.
+Akemi is an artist who shares her creations on her tsutsui-kunitake.com.
 The Mirai Generations Leadership Program is an opportunity for her to join a network that is committed to the sustainability of her culture.
-She sees the community’s recognition of culture change as a chance to form new bonds in the JAcommunity.
+She sees the community’s recognition of culture change as a chance to form new bonds in the JA community.
 Moving forward, Akemi intends to further her involvement with the local JA organizations.